TomatorCZ/master-thesis/Notes/Proposals/Explicit-and-implicit-partial-type-inference.md

 > #### 11.6.3.2 The first phase
 > **If the method call has the form `M<Y₁...Yᵥ>(E₁ ...
 Eₓ)` for each `Yᵢ` which is not `_`, fix type variable `Xᵢ` to `Yᵢ`.**
 > For each of the method arguments `Eᵢ`:

+If we consider dynamic overload resolution, we modify compile-time checks to reflect the change.

+> 12.6.5 Compile-time checking of dynamic member invocation
 >
+> First, if F is a generic method and type arguments were provided, then those **which are not `_`** are substituted for the type parameters in the parameter list.
+However, if type arguments were not provided, no such substitution happens.

 There raises an question if we can go furthur and allow `_` to be nested See the following example.